bloominstituteoftechnology/Processes/stretch/README.md

 * Have some processes simply check the balance without changing it.
 Do you need to lock?
 If so, do you need to use `LOCK_EX`?
 If not, what are the advantages of your approach?
+  * You would need to lock the file in order to read it.
+Luckily a reader lock exists in the form of `LOCK_SH`.
+If the file has been locked with LOCK_SH in one process, it will allow another to use LOCK_EX on it at the same time.
+Furthermore, LOCK_EX will block all other access to the file until all reader locks on the file have been released.
+One advantage to this would be to allow better performance by letting another process use the file while a previous process has a reader lock on it.